Everything I know about Baltimore and Agora Financial combined you could fit on the head of a pin.

 We use the Hero’s Journey storytelling framework because it’s powerful.

-Stories like these demonstrate that through your experience and struggle, you’ve discovered a way to rise above… and that now, you can help others.
+Stories like these demonstrate to your audience that through your experience and struggle, you’ve discovered a way to rise above… and that now, you can help others.

 Storytelling in Copy vs. Creepy Self-Indulgence